openenclave/openenclave/doc/refman/md/enclave_8h_a02ef8b20b64a998bb97dfbdddb0c6ba5_1a02ef8b20b64a998bb97dfbdddb0c6ba5.md

 Check whether the buffer given by the **ptr** and **size** parameters is strictly within the enclave's memory.
 If so, return true.
 If any portion of the buffer lies outside the enclave's memory, return false.

 ## Parameters

-### ptr
+### The

-pointer to buffer
+ptr pointer to buffer.

-### size
+### The

-size of buffer
+size size of buffer

 ## Return value

 ### true

-if buffer is strictly within the enclave
+The buffer is strictly within the enclave.

 ### false

-if any portion of the buffer falls outside the enclave
+At least some part of the buffer is outside the enclave.